brianshumate/vaultron/README.md

 - Acceptable values:
   - A valid Consul OSS version string, for example "1.6.3"

-#### TF_VAR_storage_flavor
+#### TF_VAR_vault_flavor

-Vaultron can use integrated Raft storage or Consul storage; use this variable to specify the desired storage.
+Vaultron can use different "flavors" for key Vault components.

+Currently this is limited to switching between the integrated Raft storage or Consul storage backends; use this variable to specify the desired Vault storage backend type.

-- Default: raft
+- Default: consul
 - Acceptable values:
   - consul
   - raft